 Before I get into the topic of context in trading, I want to make sure you know about the great resources available to you.
 You can learn a great deal about our methodology and concepts from the educational videos that I produce on my Youtube channel.
-Subscribe here.
-Also make sure to read my free ebook about the realities of the forex business here.
-And in case you are interested in learning unusual ways to live a healthier lifestyle, check out my friend’s channel here.

 As I coach less experienced traders through our methodology, a big part of my job is to open their eyes to what matters in the market.
 The less experienced traders are usually full of conventional concepts and have no well defined process to guide their decision making.
 One of the biggest points newer trader miss is that analysis of price action is not about specifics like a particular support level or oscillator reading, it is more about how these measurements relate to the context of the situation.